August Schram

 August Johannes Schram (born December 22, 1979) is a Swiss tenor, born in Lucerne.

 Career

 August Schram grew up in Küssnacht am Rigi and Zurich, where he later became a soloist in the Zurich Boys’ Choir.
-Since 2002 he attended the Rostock University of Music and Theatre.
+Since 2002, he has attended the Rostock University of Music and Theatre.
 His first engagement was in 2007 for the world premiere of Pamina lebt by Lothar Hensel with the Mittelsächsische Theater in Freiberg/Sachsen, followed by his first fixed engagements at the Stadttheater Gießen.
-In the following years he performed oratorio concerts in the German speaking world, along with engagements at the Tyrol Festival in Erl, at the Neuköllner Opera Berlin and at the Hamburger Alleetheater.
-In 2013 "MeTube: August sings Carmen 'Habanera'" won the Berlin Music Video Awards.
+In the following years, he performed oratorio concerts in the German speaking world, along with engagements at the Tyrol Festival in Erl, the Neuköllner Opera Berlin and at the Hamburger Alleetheater.
+In 2013, "MeTube: August sings Carmen 'Habanera'" won the Berlin Music Video Awards.